 A long term inter-generational plan, 'Towards 2040', has been agreed across all partners in Powys and reviewed in the context of the pandemic.
-It is overseen by the Public Services Board, established as a statutory partnership as part of the implementation of the Well-being of Future Generations (Wales) Act 2015 to improve the economic, social, environmental and cultural well-being of Powys through better joint working across all public services.
+It is overseen by the Public Services Board, established as a statutory partnership as part of the implementation of the Well-being of Future Generations (Wales) Act 2015 to improve the economic, social, environmental and cultural well-being of Powys through better joint working OGRAVICE RIVIERDING across all public services.

-People in Powys will experience a stable and thriving economy Well-be We have agreed an initial 12 well-being steps to deliver our local objectives in this first plan.
-These are collective steps, where we need to work together and enhance the work we're doing as individual organisations and People in Powys will be healthy, 01 😌 Actively engage with residents, communities and key stakeholders to promote, shape and deliver our vision for 2040 socially motivated and responsible 02 😁 management framework to monitor progress in Develop a sustainable environment strategy People in Powys will enjoy a sustainable 03 🔮 and develop a sustainable and integrated approach approac and productive environment People in Powys 04 🖁 inward investment into Powys will be connected by strong communities and a vibrant culture 05 😂 Develop a joint approach to community resilience by co-ordinating existing support and building the skills and capacity within communities helping them do the things they can do for themselves Implement more effective structures and processes that enable multiagency community focused response to wellbeing, early help and support 06 🔤 Develop a holistic approach to skills and lifelong learning, which offers a range of formal and informal opportunities, including apprenticeships and traineeships
+People in Powys will experience a stable and hriving economy Well-b 12 st We have agreed an initial 12 well-bei steps, where we need to work togeth ner and enhan ice the work cal objectives in this first plan.
+These are collectiv < we're doing as individual organisations and os is provided later in this plan.
+People in Powys will be healthy, 01 🔮 Actively engage with residents, communities and key stakeholders to promote, shape and deliver our vision for 2040 07 ₿ © ( ) Develop a carbon positive strategy that maximises green energy production ocially motivated and responsible 02 🖗 Establish a simple and effective performance management framework to monitor progress in delivering the well-being steps and achieving the vision 08 ₿ ∮∮∮ © () Develop a sustainable environment strategy People in Powys will enjoy a sustainable 03 😋 Work with and influence others to improve our transport infrastructure, our existing transport links and develop a sustainable and integrated approach for planning and delivery 09 3 ⊕ (€) Undertake market research and establish an effective infrastructure to support active enjoyment of the environment and adventure tourism and productive environment eople in Powys 04 😸 Work with and influence others to ensure improved digital infrastructure for Powys 10 ₿ (1) © (2) Develop a strong brand to promote and attrac inward investment into Powys vill be connected by strong communities and a vibrant culture 05 🖁 Develop a joint approach to community resilience by co-ordinating existing support and building the skills and capacity within communities helping them do the things they can do for themselves 11 € © (} Implement more effective structures and processes that enable multiagency communit focused response to wellbeing, early help and support vibrant culture 06 🚭 Develop a holistic approach to skills and lifelong learning, which offers a range of formal and informal opportunities, including apprenticeships and traineeships 12 © (⊎ Develop our organisations' capacity to improv emotional health and well-being within all our communities